pi-dal/ebook-toc/README.md

 - Alpha quality.
 The current solution is intentionally quick‑and‑dirty to validate the end‑to‑end flow with real PDFs.
 - API and JSON schema may evolve; minor breaking changes are possible before v1.0.
-- The SiliconFlow integration is a testbed; additional VLM backends will be supported.
+- The default backend is SiliconFlow, but any OpenAI-format VLM can be used via `--api-base` and `--model`.

 ## Roadmap / TODO

-- Support additional VLM backends beyond SiliconFlow
+- Continue improving support for additional OpenAI-format VLM backends
 - Expand and harden the test suite
 - Improve and extend developer documentation
 - Add an interactive TUI for local use